2600P Family Education Rights and Privacy Act: Disclosure of Student Information (Procedures)

 Inspection of Education Records

-The vice president of student services will make the needed arrangements for access within forty-five (45) days from the receipt of the student’s written request.
+The vice president of student affairs will make the needed arrangements for access within forty-five (45) days from the receipt of the student’s written request.
 If the requested records are not maintained by the office of the vice president, then the vice president shall forward the request to the appropriate college official.
 If the requested records contain information about more than one student, the student may inspect and review only the records or portions of records which relate to him or her.

 Limitation on Right of Access